Troubleshooting Thermal Issues

 About clock speeds and processor throttling

 If your system is equipped with a CPU with a dynamic processor clock speed feature such as Intel Speedstep or AMD Cool N Quiet, the operating clock speed of your processor might be reduced to an unacceptable level and eventually crash the system.
 We suggest using the WhySoSlow utility for checking both your clock speed and temperature.

 Notebooks and other portable computers

 If you are using a notebook or other portable system you should always make sure it is placed on a solid surface so that heat can dissipate.
 A notebook placed on a blanket or cloth can overheat quickly and cause problems to your computer.
 Also it is very common for notebooks to collect a lot of dust in the fans so check the information below.

-Check the fans
+Check the fans, remove dust

-so that heat may build up quickly.
-On certain computer systems, you might just be able to just blow out the dust
+of the thermal components so that heat may build up quickly.
+On certain computer systems, you might just be able to blow out the dust

 WhoCrashed documentation and articles